httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 Cache-Group-Invalidation: "eurovision-results", "kylie-minogue"
 ~~~

-The Cache-Group-Invalidation header field MUST be ignored on responses to requests that have a safe method (e.g., GET; see {{Section 9.2.1 of HTTP}}.
+The Cache-Group-Invalidation header field MUST be ignored on responses to requests that have a safe method (e.g., GET; see {{Section 9.2.1 of HTTP}}).

 A cache that receives a Cache-Group-Invalidation header field on a response to an unsafe request MAY invalidate any stored responses that share groups (per {{identify}}) with any of the listed groups.